the-one-who-asked/Sliding-Puzzle/README.md

 # Sliding-Puzzle
 A small, simple game written in python.
 It's a combination game that challenges the player to slide pieces along certain routes in order to get them in the right order.
 The player can choose the board size by enterring a number at the start, with 3 being at easy difficulty, 4 at medium,  5 at hard and 7 at expert.
 Of course, the player can choose higher, difficulties, lower difficulties or anything in between.
-Note that most laptops won't be capable of displaying any size larger than 9, and that any size above 10 can cause a problem with the shift + arrow key technique since no more than 9 pieces can be moved at a time like so after the player has already selected a number for the shift key.
+Note that any size above 12 can take quite a bit of time to generate but quite a while to shuffle.

 # Rules
 A board is built with in a square arrangement of pieces, with one piece in the corner missing.
 The pieces on the board are then shuffled to create a random arrangement, but with pieces still labelled with their original order.
 The player must now slide pieces adjacent to the empty square into the empty square to swap the position of this piece with the position of the empty square.
 The player can push groups of pieces in the same row or column as the empty square to move them all in one direction at once.
 The player must continuously use these two techniques to get the pieces back into their original position.